coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 }
 ```

-> Starting from this point all configuration of the service is done through `serviceBuilder`.

-Now service configuration has to be bound to one of the service type's defined in the `ServiceManifest.xml`.
+... that should be bound to the service type from the `ServiceManifest.xml`.
 This can be done by calling `.UseServiceType(...)` method with the name of service type.

 ``` csharp
 private static void Main(string[] args)